 With neither attenuator in place, the front segments view the Sun through four Be windows and four blankets of multilayer aluminized-mylar insulation (two inside the cryostat and one on each end of the imager tube).
 The blankets are thinned but not eliminated immediately above each detector to improve the transmission of solar photons.
+The net transmission is 10% at about 5.5 keV (see Figure 8 below).
 The attenuator system adds about four orders of magnitude to the dynamic range of microflares and flares detectable by RHESSI.
 In order to save onboard memory and downlink capacity, the thin shutter is often left in place for one or more days at a time.

 2.5.
-Other Spectrometer Subsystems
+OTHER SPECTROMETER SUBSYSTEMS

 2.5.1.
-Charged particle detector
+Charged Particle Detector

 A solid-state silicon charged particle detector (CPD) is mounted on a strut that runs past the side of the spectrometer.
 The detector is a disk 1.0 mm thick and 5.64 mm in diameter, and is mounted so that it faces outward, its normal axis perpendicular to the spacecraft axis.
 It is encased in shielding consisting of at least 3.8 mm of Al in all directions except for an outward-facing pinhole of diameter 1.02 mm.
-This detector is not configured as a spectrometer, but count rates are read out every 1/8 s above two energy thresholds: 50 keV and 620 keV.
+This detector is not configured as a spectrometer, but count rates are read out every $\frac{1}{8}$ s above two energy thresholds: 50 keV and 620 keV.
 The higher threshold is commandable and the lower fixed.
 The commandable threshold may be set to any energy from about 20 keV (limited by noise) to 2 MeV.

 Cosmic rays penetrate the shielding easily and usually trigger both thresholds.
-Thus the CPD can measure cosmic ray flux, although the upper level discriminator (ULD) counter in the germanium detectors themselves provides a more accurate measure due to their much larger area.
+Thus the CPD can measure cosmic-ray flux, although the upper level discriminator (ULD) counter in the germanium detectors themselves provides a more accurate measure due to their much larger area.
 Electron precipitation events generally trigger the lower threshold only.
 During transit of the SAA, the upper threshold counts mostly trapped protons and the lower mostly trapped electrons, although the upper threshold is partially contaminated by SAA electrons, which are much more numerous, entering the pinhole.
 Because the detector rotates with the spacecraft it samples the pitch-angle distribution of the particles whenever the spacecraft axis is near perpendicular to the local magnetic field.
 At these times, the SAA particles are seen to have an extreme pancake distribution (circling at 90° to the field) as expected for mirroring particles.

 2.5.2.
-Beryllium scatterer
+Beryllium Scatterer